Shazam213/MedScribe/README.md

 - Final Result:
 ![](./resources/Screenshot%20from%202024-10-18%2004-50-33.png)

-### Demo
+## Demo

-### Conclusion
+## Conclusion

-MedScribe successfully digitizes medical records by extracting text from PDFs and images using Tesseract-OCR.
+MedScribe successfully digitizes medical records by extracting text from PDFs and images using a combination of Tesseract-OCR and custom trained model.
 This system offers significant advantages for medical professionals looking to digitize their workflow.
 Future work will focus on improving accuracy for handwritten notes and more complex document types.